bxdoan/bxdoan/README.md

 <div align="center">

-> Vision is not what your eyes see, but an image that your brain comprehends.
+> You can never cross the ocean until you have the courage to lose sight of the shore.

-> — Touko Aozaki —
+> — Christopher Columbus —

 </div>